MYXORA · WELLNESS AI · CONCEPT 2026

 DECISION 02

-The paywall is not a feature gate.
-It is a moment of emotional readiness.
+The paywall isn't a feature gate.
+It's a moment of emotional readiness.

 DECISION 03

 The name is received, not written.
-The journal comes after the reward.
+Reflection comes after the reward.

 INTERACTION SEQUENCE: FINAL ORDER